sirspen/Glasswall-ICAP-Platform/README.md

 1. 01_terraform-remote-state
 This stage sets up the underlying storage of the terraform backends, note the outputs because all stages rely on information from the outputs of this module.

 Before you begin you will need the following details and a valid azure login account.
-Once you've executed `az login` and are logged in you will need the following information.
+Once you've executed `az login` you will need the following information.

 ```
     organisation           = "" # this just needs to be a short identifier (i.e gw